 What makes an organisation stand out and lead today's economy lies in the way they use their data.
 It is a fact that we are sitting on endless streams of valuable insights but we are unable to process them all.
 Some of us are doing better than others in leveraging advanced technologies to get the needed information while others are still struggling with the basics.

-Organisational culture can increase the success rate of analytic application, speed up the adoption and guide the company away from technological pitfalls.
+Organisational culture can increase the success rate of analytic applications, speed up the adoption and guide the company away from technological pitfalls.

 Seven principles that underpin a healthy data culture